Kyza/Unofficial-Desktop-YouTube-Music/README.md

   - [x] Persistent window that hides when closed.
   - [x] Control the window with the tray icon.
   - [ ] Pause, play, skip, and go back to the previous song using the tray.
-  - [ ] Pause, play, skip, and go back to the previous song using the Windows thumbbar buttons.
+  - [ ] Pause, play, skip, and go back to the previous song using the Windows thumbar buttons.
   - [x] Media key support.
   - [ ] Optional open on startup that defaults to off.
 - [x] Paste song links to jump to them.